hputnam/FROGER/README.md

 May 20th Arrive PVD in the afternoon and be transported to [Hampton Inn](https://hamptoninn3.hilton.com/en/hotels/rhode-island/hampton-inn-south-kingstown-newport-area-NPTSKHX/index.html)

-* Dinner as at group in South County Commons 7:00pm
+* Dinner as at group meet in Lobby at 5:45pm

 ##### May 21st 08:00 meet in parking lot for transport to [URI Alton Jones Campus Whispering Pines](https://web.uri.edu/wpinescc/)

-* Breakfast at Conference Room
+* Breakfast at the hotel

 09:30 - Introductions, Annotation Data resources
 11:00 coffee break